G-PST/power-flow-exercise/example_pandapower/README.md

 To load a pandapower grid model, use the pandapower function `net = pandapower.from_json(filepath)`.

+In order to load a grid model from MATPOWER format, use the pandapower converter function `net = pandapower.converter.from_mpc(filepath)`.
+Note that filepath must point to a ".mpc" file (".m" is not supported).

 In order to create an element, use one of the pandapower create functions, for example `create_bus`, `create_ext_grid`, `create_gen`:

 ```